vdzs/dotfiles/README.md

-# Dotfiles for Ubuntu 20.04
+# Dotfiles for Ubuntu

-A convenient starting configuration for Ubuntu Desktop.
-Current version 20.04 Focal Fossa.
+A convenient starting configuration for Ubuntu Desktop or similar OS.
 This includes:

 - A suggested serving of standard repository programs (see `scripts/install.sh`)
 - The [powerline-shell terminal prompt](https://github.com/b-ryan/powerline-shell)